Cazikaza/CF/README.md

 ### Energy

 The energy of the group never peaked to extaticness but was overall well managed.
-I paced certain assignments differently according to the quality that needed to be produced which worked well.
+I paced certain assignments differently according to the quality that needed to be produced at that moment.
+Which worked well.

 ### Context

 This is where the session suffered a big loss.
 I assumed all participants to be on the same page with the problem statement developed 2 months earlier.
 Or even expected a further standpoint by now.
-But the problem statement that was developed was way to far fetched and the first hour was spend on redeveloping what everyone wanted to work towards.
+But the problem statement that was developed was to far fetched and the first hour was spend on redeveloping what everyone wanted to work towards.

 I think this was due to a lack of introduction by the problem owner but also the overestimation of the group&#39;s process by the problem owner.
 My assumption that everyone was on the same page didn&#39;t help either and we ended up going on to the design phase before the problem was really solidly defined.
-I could have held an entire session of 3 hours just for finding this problem but didn&#39;t anticipate the importance of this and went on.
+I could have held an entire session of 3 hours just to find the right problem but didn&#39;t anticipate the importance of this and went on.
 Leaving the group feeling like they didn&#39;t tackle the right problem at the end of the session.

 ### Structure